BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

+There are several reasons a user might want to switch wallets.

+A different wallet application might have features they need, or be better supported than the one they originally created the Bitcoin wallet with.
+Importing the wallet with the recovery phrase into the new application should be possible, and will be free from fees as no transfer of funds is happening.

+The owner may want to increase the security of their wallet, either by using a single-key wallet with a [passphrase](/guide/glossary/#passphrase), or a [multi-key](guide/private-key-management/multi-key/) wallet.
+As both of these include transferring funds to a new Bitcoin wallet, there will be fees to pay.

+In the worst case scenario the wallet might have been compromised, and funds should be saved by sending them all to a different Bitcoin wallet.

-In some circumstances, users need to move all their funds to a new wallet.
-This may be because a wallet is potentially compromised, a simple change of software, or a migration to a wallet with a security setup that is more appropriate to the number of funds stored.
-Whichever it may be, this can be a vital function for users that applications should support.
-While it is easy to send all funds to a new address simply, additional meta and state data stored in wallet applications also need to be considered.
+Whatever the reason may be, the import and backup of wallets is a vital function for users that applications should support.
+While it is easy to send all funds to a new address, additional meta and state data stored in wallet applications also need to be considered for full compatibility.
+Extra care needs to be taken when switching wallets that include funds on the Lightning network, as standards for backing up channel state is yet to emerge.
+See also, [Wallet interoperability](/guide/designing-products/wallet-interoperability/).

-The fact that transactions on the Lightning network requires invoices created by the receiver makes management easier, as they can add details to any incoming payments before they arrive.

 </div>